Matthew Robineau

 Development exit finance, while beneficial, comes with various costs that developers should consider.
 Thankfully these tend to be lower compared to the costs of development finance.

-Understanding these costs can help in making a more informed decision.
+Understanding these costs can help you make a more informed decision.

-Interest rates for development exit finance are typically lower than those for development loans but can still vary significantly depending on the lender and the risk profile of the project.
+Interest rates for development exit loan are typically lower than development finance rates but can still vary significantly depending on the lender and the risk profile of the project.
 Rates are usually charged on a monthly basis, reflecting the short-term nature of the loan.

 Most lenders charge an arrangement fee for setting up the loan.
 This fee is usually a percentage of the loan amount and can range from 1% to 2%.
 It covers the administrative costs incurred by the lender in processing the loan application.